 In addition to being adorable and fun to drive, the Mini Cooper makes a great toad!

 Why They’re Great: If you’re looking for a sporty, fun, and fuel-efficient tow vehicle, the Mini Cooper is an excellent choice.
 This car could be the perfect companion to your RV travels… making you REALLY look forward to getting where you’re going, so you can get out and explore in this fun car!
-No model years that we know of are officially approved for flat towing, so we recommend dolly towing the Mini Cooper.
+No model year that we are aware of is officially approved for flat towing, so we recommend using a dolly for towing the Mini Cooper.

 Average Curb Weight of Vehicle: 2,700 pounds